Missing data

 ##

-## Number of Fisher Scoring iterations: 4Ok, so the non-responses to the survey are systematically correlated with the electoral system.
-Here, I find that the probability of a missing observation on x increases by 55.3500422 % when we go from candidate-centered to party-centered systems.
+… they are not.
+The non-responses to the survey are systematically correlated with the electoral system.
+Here, I find that the probability of a missing observation on x increases by 55.3407789 % when we go from candidate-centered to party-centered systems.

 Before we go that far, let’s consider some low-stakes options.